chinmacreates/RideShare_Pricing_Model/README.md

 # Exploratory Data Analysis & Preparation with SAS

 ##  Project Overview
-This project demonstrates data exploration techniques using SQL on SAS.
+This project demonstrates data exploration techniques using SQL and  SAS.
 The dataset contained common data issues such as missing values, inconsistent formatting, and incorrect data types.

 ##  Key Tasks Performed
 ~Conducted exploratory data analysis to identify patterns between ride pricing and contextual variables.